 The high-quality, nutrient-dense ingredients ensure the meals taste great.
 If you take a look at my personal review of Purple Carrot, you’ll see why I’m regularly a repeat customer!
 Many of the meals on the menu have 30g or more of protein per serving – just look for the dedicated High-Protein tag when browsing.

 This service also caters well to other dietary needs, with soy-free, nut-free, and gluten-free options.
-You can also find lighter offerings which promise to come in at less than 600 calories per serving.
+You can also find lighter offerings that promise to come in at less than 600 calories per serving.

 The menu is varied and exciting, with dishes like Spring Vegetable Gnocchi with White Beans and Lemon-Basil Butter, and Punjabi Kadhi with Spinach Dumplings and Mango Chutney.
 You’ll also find quick breakfast and lunch options every week – think Farmer’s Market Tofu Scramble with Mushrooms and Spinach, or Smoky Tempeh BLTs with Garlic Aioli.

-You can choose between prepared meals or meal kits when signing up, but sadly this service doesn’t allow you to mix and match between both.
-The Less Prep options bridge the gap, with shortcuts like pre-chopped veggies and prepared marinades, and fewer cooking steps.
+You have to choose between prepared meals or meal kits when signing up, but you can mix and match within an order.
+The Less Prep options offer a middle ground, with shortcuts like pre-chopped veggies and prepared marinades, and fewer cooking steps.
 In my experience, the meal kits are the better option for high-protein diets.

 There’s also the “Plantry” for high protein add-ons like black bean burgers and plant-based cheeses and meats, plus snacks like crackers and cookies.
 These add-ons can round out your weekly groceries, especially if you have trouble finding vegan products locally.

-Purple Carrot prices start at Price: Missing price for Product undefined per serving.
-You can sign up to 3 or 4 meal kits per week for either 2 or 4 people, or you can order 6, 8, or 10 single-serving prepared meals per week.
+Purple Carrot prices start at $8.50 per serving.
+You can sign up for 3 or 4 meal kits per week for either 2 or 4 people, or you can order 6, 8, or 10 single-serving prepared meals per week.

 $6.19 Per Serving